-Yuga Labs, the company behind BAYC, has rewarded owners of their NFTs by airdropping other NFTs and creating a token — ApeCoin — for them to claim.
+Yuga Labs, the entity behind BAYC, has rewarded NFT owners by distributing additional NFTs through airdrops and introducing a corresponding token called ApeCoin (APE) for them to claim.

-The most recent NFT collection to rise to similar levels to CryptoPunks and BAYC is Azuki.
-This anime-style collection was one of the quickest to hit a 10 ETH floor price in just under a month.
+Another NFT collection to rise to similar levels to CryptoPunks and BAYC is Azuki.
+This anime-style collection was one of the quickest to hit a 10 ETH floor price, reaching the figure in just under a month.

 Generative art platform Art Blocks pioneered algorithmic art NFTs.
 Multiple generative artists have used the platform to launch their own art projects, with the buyer getting a unique, random piece of digital art based on the artist’s design.